robinchew/workshop_notes/week7-heroku.md

 requirements.txt
 ----------------

-One file named `requirements.txt` is required in the project root directory and must contain:
+One file named `requirements.txt` is required in the project root directory and must at least contain:

     Django
     gunicorn

 These are the libraries that heroku will install when you deploy.
+So libraries that your fuel app relies on, like `feedparser` needs to be included as well.
 Note that the newest version of the libraries will install.

 Procfile